XJTU-XGU/ARPM/README.md

 # Adversarial Reweighting with α-Power Maximization for Partial Domain Adaptation

-Code for paper "Xiang Gu, Xi Yu, Yan Yang, Jian Sun, Zongben Xu, Adversarial Reweighting with α-Power Maximization for Partial Domain Adaptation".
+Code for paper "Xiang Gu, Xi Yu, Yan Yang, Jian Sun, Zongben Xu, Adversarial Reweighting with α-Power Maximization for Partial Domain Adaptation, IJCV, 2024".

 This is the extended version of the conference paper ["Xiang Gu, Xi Yu, Yan Yang, Jian Sun, Zongben Xu, Adversarial Reweighting with α-Power Maximization for Partial Domain Adaptation.
 NeurIPS.
 2021"](https://github.com/XJTU-XGU/Adversarial-Reweighting-for-Partial-Domain-Adaptation).
 The extended version is more stable and more effective.